DoomBattleZone/net.odamex.Odamex/README.md

 ## Notes

-* Music may or may not work.
+* Music may or may not work on some distributions.
 Reason unknown.
-* Server browser is currently not included in this bundle due to crashes/instability.
 * `ODAMEX.WAD` is not included by default in this bundle.
 * This flatpak is currently not available as a downloadable package in any of the repositories (such as Flathub) due to its experimental nature.
 Expect issues and inconsistency.
 You've been warned.